cyrilbur-ibm/mboxbridge/README.md

 	Command:
 		GET_FLASH_INFO
-		Data:
+		Arguments:
 			-
 		Response:
-			Data 0-3: Flash size in bytes
+			Args 0-3: Flash size in bytes
-			Data 4-7: Erase granule in bytes
+			Args 4-7: Erase granule in bytes

 	Command:
 		CREATE_READ_WINDOW
-		Data:
+		Arguments:
-			Data 0-1: Read window offset in block size
+			Args 0-1: Read window offset as number of blocks
-		Response:
+		Respons:
-			Data 0-1: Read window position in block size
+			Args 0-1: Read window position as number of blocks
 		Notes:
 			Offset is the offset within the flash, always specified from zero.
-			Position is where flash at the requested off is mapped on the LPC bus as viewed from the host.
+			Position is where flash at the requested offset is mapped on the LPC bus as viewed from the host.

 	Command:
 		CREATE_WRITE_WINDOW
-		Data:
+		ARguments:
-			Data 0-1: Write window offset in block size
+			Args 0-1: Write window offset as number of blocks
 		Response:
-			Data 0-1: Write window position in block size
+			Args 0-1: Write window position as number of blocks
 		Notes:
 			Offset is the offset within the flash, always specified from zero.
-			Position is where flash at the requested off is mapped on the LPC bus as viewed from the host.
+			Position is where flash at the requested offset is mapped on the LPC bus as viewed from the host.

 	Command:
 		MARK_WRITE_DIRTY
 		Data:
-			Data 0-1: Where within window in block size
-			Data 2-5: Number of dirty bytes
+			Data 0-1: Where within window as number of blocks Data 2-5: Number of dirty bytes
 		Response:
 			-